Rohan-s18/Compilers/README.md

 # Compilers
 ## Author: Rohan Singh
 Source code for some compilers that I made for funsies.

+Compiler, I hardly know her!!!

 ## Compiler Projects
 These are the directories for my compilers: